CrazyForks/DebDroid/README.md

 ## Installation Guide

+> [!NOTE]
+> Once installed, DebDroid can be safely updated by simply re-running the install script.It performs the necessary script and package updates packages without overwriting the existing image.

 This guide is written for novice users.
 You only need basic knowledge of Android, like installing apps from unknown sources, extracting an archive, and a little experience using a terminal (command line).

 ### What You Need